We understand when it comes time to

 Take comfort in knowing that through our experience and knowledge, the final tender price is generally very close to the original estimate.

 Cost will be dependant on your site conditions, materials used in your build and internal fixtures and fittings.
 Generally, on a standard level block the average cost/sqm can range from $1,600 - $1,800.

 Site costs are the costs required to build your home on your specific block of land.
 These costs can be significant and beware, as not all builder’s estimates and tenders include your site costs.

 Site costs include:

-Once you decide to proceed and pay your tender request fee of $1,000, we will give you a full and detailed tender within 4 - 6 weeks.
+Once you decide to proceed and pay your tender request fee we will give you a full and detailed tender within 4 - 6 weeks.
 Our costs include everything, including site costs.
 An accurate tender is essential, so you don’t get any nasty surprises down the track.
 Building a home is a significant investment, so it’s worth getting right.

 Included in your tender request fee are the following 5 pieces of the house building puzzle:

 - A Contour Survey The contour survey will give us accurate levels, check boundary lines and dimensions and help us to determine the setbacks required for your new home on your land.
 It will also help us to accurately determine the cut and fill required for your house platform, additional site costs and cost to run services to your home.